- SCOM 2019 went GA on March 14th 2019.

 SCOM 2016, SCOM 1801, or SCOM 1807 can all be directly upgraded to SCOM 2019.

 Direct In-place upgrade paths:

-- Q: What OS versions will be supported for SCOM 2019 Server roles?
+- Q: What OS versions are supported for SCOM 2019 Server roles?

 - A: Windows Server 2016 and 2019.
 LINK

-- Q: What versions of SQL server will be required for SCOM 2019 Server roles?
+- Q: What versions of SQL server are supported for SCOM 2019 OpsDB, Warehouse, and Reporting Server roles?